-TRASHformation is an interactive, improvisational art experience that turns campus-generated waste into a sustainably and collaboratively built art piece.
+TRASHformation is an interactive, improvisational art experience that turns community-generated waste into a sustainably and collaboratively built art piece.

-TRASHformation aims to raise awareness about excessive resource use, consumption, and waste production.
-Our goal is to change the way students think about their garbage, making it clear that trash can be transformed into treasure.
-The installation creates huge visual impact by illustrating just how much trash students, faculty, and staff produce on campus, while also teaching students fundamental art, construction and sustainable building skills they can later use to Trash-form their own lives.
-More than trash, we transform solitary bystanders into a bonded and empowered community of “can do” activists, enthusiastically applying their own creative powers
+TRASHformation aims to raise awareness about consumption and waste production while highlighting participant-driven community issues and encouraging participants to explore their own creative capabilities as artists.
+Our goal is to change the way participants think about their garbage, making it clear that trash can be transformed into treasure.
+The program also allows participants to explore and express themes affecting their local community, and provides a platform for discussing and tackling them on a grassroots level.
+TRASHformation teaches participants fundamental art, construction and sustainable building skills, and transforms solitary bystanders into a bonded and empowered community of “can do” activists, enthusiastically collaborating on a common goal.

 See TRASHformation in action!

 Video courtesy of Jon Patty

 RuckusRoots’ program TRASHformation earned the University of Wisconsin Oshkosh “innovation points,” which was a key to UWO receiving a “Gold” rating in AASHE’s STARS (Sustainability Tracking Assessment and Rating System).
 Only 25 schools in the United States have achieved this prestigious rating!
 Here’s some official info.

 Implementing a RuckusRoots program at your school will not only help your institution genuinely improve its sustainability practices and increase student engagement in eco issues, but will also ensure you get the credibility you deserve for leading the charge towards a healthy future for our planet.